billallen256/tle-clj/README.md

 # tle-clj

-A Clojure library designed to handle Two Line Element (TLE) data.
+A Clojure library designed to handle Two Line Element (TLE) data for calculating orbital parameters, usually for satellites.